jags111/elimination-nodes/README.md

 # Custom Node Testing Tools

-## Description
+## Purposes

-- Class that tries to create automatically generate test cases that test every branch of node code which manipulates image tensors
+- Allow for fast testing/debugging of custom nodes without requiring you to constantly relaunch comfy process or suffer from inconsitencies with the comfy webview's grid's state not updating properly between tests
+- Work with `unittest`
+- Compare speed/efficiency of different methods
+- Auto-generate permutations for full branch coverage of a custom node's processes, assuming the node is primarily manipulating image tensors
-  - E.g., for a node that composites two images, it generates all permutations of image size comparisons (e.g., img1 width > img2 width, img1 height < img2 height, img1 width < img2 width and img1 height > img2 height)
+  - E.g., if a node takes two images, generate all permutations of image size comparisons (e.g., img1 width > img2 width, img1 height < img2 height, img1 width < img2 width and img1 height > img2 height, etc.)
-  - In addition to branch coverage, it generates test cases for:
-    - Edge cases
+- Auto-generate Edge cases
   - Prime numbers
   - Bounds (0 or 1)
   - Uncommon file formats
   - Different tensor formats (CHW, HWC, HW)
-  - Tesnros with and without batch dimensions
+  - Tensors with and without batch dimensions
+- Help identify issues with mismatched tensor shapes/sizes/formats more easily
+- Organize and display test results, particularly results that involve generated/modified images
-- Organizes and displays test results in a nice webview that highlights all the important information about each test case
+  - In a nice bootstrap webview that highlights all the important information about each test case
-  - Also with an image grid option
+  - Or with a generated image grid that composites together all results

 ## Demo